MSzturc/shrinkwrap-deltaspike/Readme.md

 Introduction
 ---------------------

-The target of this project is to provide a fluent API to describe deployable archives for DeltaSpike CDI Extensions using projects.
+The target of this project is to provide a fluent API to describe deployable archives for JavaEE based projects that using DeltaSpike CDI Extension.
 To reach this goal we created an Utility Class that allows you to write the following deployment descriptor:

 	@Deployment